 • tendon reflexes are practically not observed.

-The non-specificity and a large number of various symptoms accompanying osteochondrosis of the cervical spine complicate the diagnosis and further treatment, since some of them may be a sign of completely different diseases.
-Symptoms of cervical osteochondrosis are grouped together, called syndromes.
-Their presence and severity may indicate a pathology in the cervical spine with a specified localization.
+Non-specificity and a large number of variety of symptoms accompanying cervical osteochondrosis make diagnosis and further treatment, since some of them may be a sign of completely different diseases.
+Symptoms of cervical osteochondrosis fall into certain groups called syndromes.
+Their presence and severity may indicate pathology in the cervical spine with specified localization.

 A group of common syndromes:

-Elena Malysheva and her constant assistants talk about the pain, symptoms and treatment of cervical osteochondrosis in the video:
+Elena Malysheva and her constant assistants talk about pain, symptoms and treatment of cervical osteochondrosis in the video:

 Includes: